Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 River Boats in Bangkok

 River boats are a great way to get around Bangkok for sights along the Chao Phraya River.
-The Chao Phraya Express Boat Company has a number of options, and boats are marked by colored flag.
+The Chao Phraya Express Boat Company has several options, and boats are marked by colored flags:

-No flag means the boat will make all stops.
-These boats only run on weekdays.
-A blue flag designates a tourist boat.
-These boats run daily and make any stop you request.
+- Blue flags are tourist boats.
+They run daily and make any stop you request.
 They also come with some narration.

 Canal Boats in Bangkok